-The Melbourne Fishing Report page offers the latest reports compiled by Dave.
+The Melbourne Fishing Reports page offers the latest reports compiled by Dave.
+Therefore giving you some indication of where the fish are biting in Victoria.

 Rated as Victoria’s favourite saltwater fish.
 The Australian Snapper.